 Not just at sea – on land as well

 A side effect of this is that the ASN number provides a reference that can be paired with status information from the LSP’s system.
 If this LSP or another service provider such as a consolidation center operator is responsible for sea transport and container stowage too, they can use the ASN number to communicate which goods are in which container.
 The containers can now be tracked and localized based on various data sources.
-In the case of sea transport, for example, it will be possible to say whether the ETA (estimated time of arrival) will be observed or whether delays will occur.
+In this way, it can also be determined for sea transports whether the ETA (estimated time of arrival) will be met or whether there will be delays.

 Wide-ranging link options